Iron cage: Negative effects of bureaucracies

 Bureaucracies concentrate large amounts of power in a small number of people and are generally unregulated.
 Weber believed that those who control these organizations control the quality of our lives as well.
 Bureaucracies tend to generate oligarchy; which is where a few officials are the political and economic power.
 According to Weber, because bureaucracy is a form of organization superior to all others, further bureaucratization and rationalization may be an inescapable fate.

 Iron cage of bureaucracy

 Because of these aforementioned reasons, there will be an evolution of an iron cage, which will be a technically ordered, rigid, dehumanized society.
 The iron cage is the one set of rules and laws that we are all subjected and must adhere to.
-Bureaucracy puts us in an iron cage, which limits individual human freedom and potential instead of a "technological utopia" that should set us free.
+Bureaucracy puts us in an iron cage, which limits individual human freedom and potential instead of a "technological eutopia" that should set us free.
 It is the way of the institution, where we do not have a choice anymore.
 Once capitalism came about, it was like a machine that you were being pulled into without an alternative option.

 Laws of bureaucracies include the following: